jaredjj3/code-next-react-intro/README.md

 };
 ```

-Visit and bookmark https://reactjs.org/docs/events.html.
+Visit and bookmark (legacy: https://reactjs.org/docs/events.html, new: https://react.dev/reference/react-dom/components/common).
 Can you find what properties/methods are available on the click event?
 What can you do with that?
 What other events can you hook into?

 ### YOUR TURN